alunodoisgte/prep/offerings/README.md

 ## [⏫ Level 1: Preparation](#)

 > Concepts: Play, Prep, Yoga, NewMedia, Code.org,
-> CodeCombat.com, Digital Recess, Gentle Introduction, Minecraft
+> CodeCombat.com, Digital Recess, Gentle Introduction

 *Play*, *Prep*, *[Yoga][]*, and *[NewMedia][]* are all at the *Preparation* level.
 Stuff here is designed to prepare and